How to make your handwriting into a font

 - In the Build Font section, you can preview your font.
 Name the font what you want.
 It can be your name or any other title you choose.

 - After naming the font, click Build.
-A preview of your font will appear as the letters, numbers and other characters you chose.
-To see what your font will look like as word, or in a sentence, you will need to click on one of the font files: "Name-Regular.ttf" or "Name-Regular.otf."
+A preview of your font appears as the letters, numbers and other characters you chose.
+To see what your font looks like, click on one of the font files: "Name-Regular.ttf" or "Name-Regular.otf."
 Clicking one of these links brings up a preview screen, showing your fonts as sizes 12 through 72, and what they look like as each size.
 If they don't look right, make adjustments to either "Adjust Baseline" (if the letters don't line up correctly) or "Edit Font Details" (if the font is too small or has bad spacing).

 - Once you have the font the way to want it to appear, click the "Install" button in the preview of the font link.
 Your new font is installed to your computer.